BobXingcaiLi/twg-chsharp-test/README.md

 Finished:
 - Used a sln to manage multiple projects
 - Extracted the business logic to service layer
-- Used a log service to wrap the SQL operation (DB access could be refected to DB context layer further in the future.
-This way the log service would look nicer).
+- Used a log service to log the different requests into different tables
+- Used repository to seperate the different table's operation
 - Added Automapper to make the data display as expected
 - Used DI for the required services
 - Used Middleware to log the general request (Only knew S for search, not sure what for price, guess P)